 Order volume and referral trends in the food & drink sector

-Beauty products weren’t top of consumers’ shopping lists entering lockdown, but they’ve certainly risen up it over the past month.
+Beauty products weren’t top of consumers’ shopping lists entering lockdown.
+But it wasn't long before that changed.

-And though we’re not showing off our newly glowing skin or glossy hair in person, we’re still telling our friends about our favourite beauty brands.
+And despite being unable to show off their glowing skin and glossy hair in person, consumers are still telling friends about their favourite beauty brands.

 Order volume and referral trends in the beauty sector

 Business planning for the future